Code-Institute-Submissions/ci_milestone2/README.md

 ![Favicon](https://github.com/stefcruz/ci_milestone2/blob/master/readme/features/favicon.png)

 #### Main section
-The search box allow the user to perform a search, which can be based off an ingredient or name of the dish.
-If one or more checkboxes are ticked, the inner text of the ticked checkbox is passed as a parameter to the API URL and this will filter the search.
+The search box allows the user to perform a search, which can be based off an ingredient or name of the dish.
+If one or more checkboxes are ticked, the inner text of the ticked checkbox is passed as a parameter to the API URL and this will filter the search result.

 ![Main section](https://github.com/stefcruz/ci_milestone2/blob/master/readme/features/main-section.png)

-The tooltip on the checkboxes works on desktop only.
+The tooltip over the checkboxes works on desktop only.
 There is no equivalent for mobile as the page would be too wordy.

 <img src="https://github.com/stefcruz/ci_milestone2/blob/master/readme/features/main-section-hover.png" width="600">